 Join the meeting early so individuals can test their computers (i.e., video and audio) before the start of the meeting session.
 Consider using music and a simple message via screen share as a digital waiting room so families can troubleshoot their audio.
-An example can be found in Appendix E.
+An example can be found in Appendix D.

 Welcome your families as they join the virtual platform.
-Encourage each participant to have their camera on and to enter their preferred name in the platform so you can call each individual by name.
+Encourage each participant to have his or her camera on and to enter his or her preferred name in the platform so you can call each individual by name.
 If you are tracking attendance, let your coordinating facilitator help you with this task.